Government Palace, Peru: Republican period

 The Government Palace has served as the seat of government of all presidents of the Republic of Peru since the viceroyalty came to an end.

 Fire gutted the building in December 1884, during the presidency of General Miguel Iglesias, and it had to be rebuilt.

 In 1921, fire again destroyed much of building.
 The then president, Augusto B. Leguía, ordered its reconstruction and, in modifying the facade, launched the building of the present Government Palace.

 Work began in 1926.
 The first phase was designed by the French architect Claude Antoine Sahut Laurent (1883–1932).
 Construction came to a halt with his death in 1932.
 Phase II was built between 1937 and 1938 during the presidency of Oscar R. Benavides, who assigned completion of the building to the Polish architect Ricardo de Jaxa Malachowski.
 Work began on 24 August 1937 with the demolition of the older structure, including what remained of Pizzaro's original adobe building.
 The project was completed the following year, when the new Government Palace was officially inaugurated.

+In 2009, an obelisk dedicated to the victims of terrorism was inaugurated by Alan García.

 On 28 July 2021, during his inauguration, President Pedro Castillo announced that he will not govern from the palace and that the palace will be handed over to the Ministry of Cultures and turned into a museum of Peruvian history.